MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ## Known limitations

-- Deletion of older recommendation is not yet supported through the user experience in automation center.
+- Deletion of older recommendation isn't yet supported through the user experience in automation center.
 If you want to clean-up recommendations, consider using the [Dataverse bulk-delete](/power-platform/admin/delete-bulk-records) feature.